mysukiru/fresher-coding-interview/README.md

 ```

 ## Problem 4
-Wriet a program to accept one integer.
+Write a program to accept one integer.
 Then print first and last digits of the number.
 ```
 // Sample input - 1334
 // Output - 1 4